-C.3.3 Assessment and risk mitigation techniques used for market risks advice on tactical and strategic asset allocations.
+C.3.3 Assessment and risk mitigation techniques used for market risks

+The Company monitors market risks on a continuous basis through the Investments Department which reports directly to the General Manager Corporate Services, monthly through Executive Investment Committee meetings and regularly by the use of external consultants offering advice on tactical and strategic asset allocations.
 Furthermore a risk measurement process is carried out on a quarterly basis by the Risk Management Function where individual and aggregate risk exposures are measured against the risk limits set by the Company's relevant risk policies.
 In addition, the ORSA process includes stress and scenario testing used to assess market risks under stressed conditions.